SpinStabilized/gr-vor/README.md

 * `sample_data/RBT_VOR_Sample_32768kHz.raw`

   Sourced from the wave file sample on the website of [sylvain (F4GKR)][4].
-Down-sampled to 32.768 kHz and saved as a complex, GNURadio compatible file.
+Down-sampled to 32,768 samples/second and saved as a complex, GNURadio compatible file.
 Source VOR is the [Rambouillet VOR][5] in France.
-Identifier RBT (.-. -... -).
+The identifier is RBT (.-. -... -).
 I estimate the radial the data is taken from based on the website as being 291 deg (magnetic).
+I've used this for phase-delay calibrations but we'll see how accurate I am when I take the radio out to capture more data.

 ## VOR Signal Reference